 - Rough estimation will be prepared by the vendor on the basis of your requirements.
 With its help, you will get a clear view of how much time and investment are needed for the project.

 - Statement of Work.
-At this stage, your vendor gathers the data, conduct domain research and survey your business stakeholders in order to define what the product should achieve.
+At this stage, your vendor gathers the data, conducts domain research, and surveys your business stakeholders in order to define what the product should achieve.
 Based on the findings, the vendor prepares a document called Statement of Work (SoW).
 Usually, the same vendor develops the app.
 However, you can come with your own SoW already available.
-In this case, you will discuss it and the vendor starts working on its basis.
+In this case, you will discuss it, and the vendor starts working on its basis.

 - At the early beginning of the project, it is hardly clear if it is successful.
-To test the feasibility of the project, we at Aimprosoft develop Proof of Concept (PoC) that is a demo set of features based on UX prototyping with outlined UI.
+To test the feasibility of the project, we at Aimprosoft develop Proof of Concept (PoC), which is a demo set of features based on UX prototyping with outlined UI.